ChickenProp/chickenprop.github.com/drafts/kelly-altruism.md

 I guess it would mean that the part of the world state we're looking at isn't my money.
 It's my strategy for making money, along with all the other possible strategies I could have used and the betting framework I'm in.
 That's weird.

 It also means I'm not expecting my utility function to change in future.
 Like, with money, I have a certain amount of money now, and I can calculate the utility of it; and I have a random variable for how much money I'll have in future, and I can calculate the utility of those amounts as another random variable.
 With rank-optimality, I'm not expecting my strategy to be more or less rank-optimal in future.
-That's convenient because maximizing expected utility is just maximizing current utility, but it's also weird.
+That's convenient because to maximize expected utility I just have to maximize current utility, but it's also weird.

 <p>
 For that matter, I haven't given a way to quantify rank-optimization.
-We can say \( λ \) is "more rank-optimal" than \( μ \) but not "twice as rank optimal".
+We can say one strategy is "more rank-optimal" than another but not "twice as rank optimal".
 So maybe I mean my utility function has a \( 1 \) if I'm entirely rank-optimal and a \( 0 \) if I'm not?
 But that's weird too.
 If we can calculate growth rate then we can quantify it like that, I guess.
 </p>

 So in general I don't expect rank-optimizing your returns to maximize your expected utility, for any utility function you're likely to have; or even any utility function you're likely to pretend to have.
 Not unless it happens to be the case that the way to rank-optimize your returns is *also* a way to maximize some more normal utility function like "expected log-money", for reasons that may have nothing to do with rank-optimization.